 • Surface contamination

-These bottleneck were partly fuelling the research of Prof. Andreas into new pathways.
+These bottlenecks partly fuelled the research of Prof. Schmidt Ott into new pathways.
 After multiple decades of fundamental research, he was convinced that spark ablation was the best synthesis method.
-In 2013, Prof. Andreas and Tobias Pfeiffer achieved a breakthrough in scaling spark ablation, laying the foundation for bringing this innovative technology to the market.
+In 2013, he and Dr. Tobias Pfeiffer achieved a breakthrough in scaling spark ablation, laying the foundation for bringing this innovative technology to the market.

 What is spark ablation?